Neha-Talib/Some_tutorial_vedios/README.md

 # Hi,👋
-This repository contains tutorial videos and visualization images related to simulations using LAMMPS.
+This repository contains tutorial videos and visualization images related to simulations of materials.